Driving In Greece – Driving Laws And Road Rules 2025

 • Using your mobile phone while driving

-• Parking on the pavement, a zebra crossing, an intersection, or close to a bus stop
+• Parking on the pavement, a zebra crossing, an intersection, right under a bus stop

 • Stopping in the middle of the street, even on a main road, without any warning.
 An example is when people stop to buy something from a shop or a kiosk.